wearebraid/vscode-wordpress/readme.md

     "*/node_modules/*"
 ],
 ```
 This will prevent `phpcs` from barking at you for things you can't control.
 Win!
+You can also prevent JS linting with a `.eslintignore` file using `.gitignore` syntax.

 ### Per-Project
 #### phpcs.xml